mdh-planner/MT-MR-TA-Problem-Configuration/README.md

 The compiled version you can run by simply starting the *.exe file and entering the number from 0-29 (the 30 instances in the paper, the counting starts from 0, so 0 maps to instance 1 and so on).

+If you have any questions you can contact me via Email branko.miloradovic@mdu.se